semaphoreci/docs/docs/essentials/building-monorepo-projects.md

 - An iOS client application located inside `/ios/` directory.
 - A separate docs web page located inside `/docs/` directory.

-We can setup a Semaphore pipeline that builds and test each one of these parts.
+We can set up a Semaphore pipeline that builds and tests each one of these components.

 ![Monorepo
 Pipeline](https://raw.githubusercontent.com/semaphoreci/docs/tf/monorepo-example/public/essentials-monorepo-workflows/pipeline.png)